csci104/site/_includes/writeups/traversal-equal-paths.md

 };
 ```

-The function is prototyped in `internal-range.h` and should be implemented in the corresponding `.cpp` file.
+The function is prototyped in `equal-paths.h` and should be implemented in the corresponding `.cpp` file.

 ```c++
 // Prototype